FuchsEDV/Thrixty/README.md

 ```

 ### 4.)
 Installation Tutorial
-* Thrixty consists of two parts, that are to be integrated into your Website: "scripts" and "style".
+* Thrixty consists of two parts: the "core" folder and "thrixty_init.js".
 * Create a folder "thrixty" somewhere central in your website folder and copy those two folders in.
 (We suggest the folder "[website-root]/thrixty".)
 * When using the 360Shots Software to generate these files, you SHOULD NOT just copy and paste the whole folder for every object.
 Instead, only copy the object folders and filelists, as they are the only files being needed.
-* The two files "thrixty_init.js" and "thrixty_styles.css" are to be included in your head section like this:
+* The file "thrixty_init.js" is to be included in your head section like this:

 ```txt
 <head>